Value-form: Value relation

-Commodity form
+Evolution of forms

-Marx calls the commodity form, as a basic form of value, "the economic cell-form of bourgeois society", meaning it is the simplest economic unit out of which the "body" of West European capitalist civilization was developed and built up, across six centuries.
-Wares trade for money, money trades for wares, more and more money is made from this trade, and the markets reach more and more areas - transforming society into the world of business.
+Marx calls commodities, as a basic form of value, "the economic cell-form of bourgeois society", meaning that commodities are the simplest economic units out of which the "body" of West European capitalist civilization was developed and built up, across many centuries.
+Wares trade for money, money trades for wares, more and more money is made from this trade, and the markets reach more and more areas – transforming society into the world of business, where products and people originating from everywhere are brought together to create buildings, tools, facilities, clothing, foodstuffs, weapons etc. (see also simple commodity production).

 The capitalist mode of production is viewed as "generalized" (or universalized) commodity production, i.e. the production of commodities by means of commodities, in a circular self-reproducing flow of actions and transactions (money is exchanged for commodities (including the commodity labour power), used to produce new commodities exchanged for more money, financing more production and consumption).
-Already in his Grundrisse manuscript of 1858, Marx worked out his insight that "The first category in which bourgeois wealth presents itself is that of the commodity" and that became the opening sentence of his 1859 Critique and the first volume of Capital (1867).
+Already in his Grundrisse manuscript of 1858, Marx worked out his insight that "The first category in which bourgeois wealth presents itself is that of the commodity" and that became the opening statement of his 1859 Critique and the first volume of Capital (1867).
+In their pathbreaking treatises on political economy, both Adam Smith and David Ricardo had started out from an analysis of the value of traded commodities produced by human labour.

 The "forms of value" of commodities are only the first of a series of social forms which Marx analyzes in Das Kapital, such as the forms of money, the forms of capital, the forms of wages, and the forms of profit.
 All of these are different forms of value, normally expressed by prices, yet they all presuppose the exchange of tradeable wares.
 In Marx's dialectical story, each of these forms is shown to grow out of (or "transform" into) other forms, and so all the forms are connected with each other, step by step, logically and historically.